mghneurotherapeutics/GalileoTACS/README.md

 For more information on conda environments see <a href="https://conda.io/docs/user-guide/tasks/manage-environments.html">here</a>.
 Within the galileo environment you can then run all of the Python code.

+Additionally, I highly recommend setting up jupyter notebook extensions to allow a table of contents for navigating the juptyer analysis notebook.
+This can be done by following steps 2 & 3 <a href="https://github.com/ipython-contrib/jupyter_contrib_nbextensions">here</a> (step 1 has already been done and is packaged in the environment).
+The extension is called Table of Contents (2).
+As a result, you will be able to click to different sections in the analysis notebook without having to scroll through.

 ### MNE-C Tools

 ### Blackrock & MATLAB